On uniformization of N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces: Introduction

 In this paper, we prove a general uniformization theorem for N=2 superconformal and N=1 superanalytic DeWitt super-Riemann surfaces.
 In N=2 superconformal field theory, the surfaces swept out by propagating strings with N=2 superconformal symmetry are N=2 superconformal DeWitt super-Riemann surfaces, \cite{Fd}, \cite{DPZ}, \cite{FMS}, \cite{Wa}, \cite{Ge}.
 In order to construct an N=2 superconformal field theory, one needs, in particular, a precise description of the moduli space of N=2 superconformal DeWitt super-Riemann surfaces, under N=2 superconformal equivalence.

-There are two main approaches to supermanifolds, the ``concrete" or ``DeWitt" approach \cite{Fd}, \cite{D}, \cite{Ro} and the ``ringed-space" approach \cite{Leites}, \cite{Manin1}, \cite{Manin2}.
-The DeWitt approach and the ringed-space approach to supermanifolds are equivalent if one restricts the supermanifolds in the DeWitt approach to only allow for transition functions which do not include components that are odd functions of an even variable \cite{Batchelor}, \cite{Ro}.
-However, for applications to superconformal field theory, one needs to include these more general transition functions, which are naturally incorporated using the DeWitt approach.
-Using the ringed-space approach, in order to incorporate the more general transition functions allowed in the DeWitt approach and in superconformal field theories, one must consider families of ringed-space supermanifolds over a given supermanifold.
+There are two main approaches to supermanifolds, the ``concrete" or ``DeWitt" approach \cite{Fd}, \cite{D}, \cite{Ro} and the ``ringed-space" approach \cite{Leites}, \cite{Manin1}, \cite{Rothstein}.
+The DeWitt approach and the ringed-space approach to supermanifolds are equivalent if one restricts the supermanifolds in the DeWitt approach to only allow for transition functions which do not include components that are odd functions of an even variable \cite{Batchelor}, \cite{Ro}; see Remark \ref{DeWitt-v-ringed-space-remark}.
+However, to study the worldsheet geometry underlying superconformal field theory, one needs to include these more general transition functions, which are naturally incorporated using the DeWitt approach.
+Only if one allows the worldsheets swept out by particles modeled as superstrings to include these more general supermanifolds does one have boson-fermion supersymmetry in the algebra of correlation functions governed by these worldsheets (cf. \cite{B-memoir}, \cite{B-iso}, \cite{B-n2moduli}, \cite{B-axiomatic}); that is, it is only then that one has the possibility of a nontrivial representation of the Neveu-Schwarz algebra of infinitesimal superconformal symmetries imposed on the space of particle states rather than merely a representation of the Virasoro algebra of infinitesimal conformal symmetries.
+Using the ringed-space approach, in order to incorporate the more general transition functions allowed in the DeWitt approach and in superconformal field theories, one must consider, for instance, families of ringed-space supermanifolds over a given supermanifold; see for instance \cite{LR}, \cite{Falqui-Reina-1}, \cite{Manin2}, \cite{BR}.

-The problem of classifying N=2 superconformal super-Riemann surfaces which are restricted to those that have transition functions which do not involve odd functions of an even variable, i.e. those that arise in the the ringed-space approach, has been studied before, in for instance \cite{Falqui-Reina-1}, \cite{Manin2}, and \cite{BR}.

-The main result we prove in this paper states that, in general, an N=2 superconformal DeWitt super-Riemann surface with body Riemann surface $M_B$ is N=2 superconformally equivalent to an N=2 superconformal DeWitt super-Riemann surface with transition functions which do not include components that are odd functions of an even variable if and only if the first \v Cech cohomology of $M_B$ with coefficients in the space of holomorphic vector bundles over $M_B$ is trivial.
+The main result we prove in this paper states, in particular, that a general N=2 superconformal DeWitt super-Riemann surface with body Riemann surface $M_B$ is N=2 superconformally equivalent to an N=2 superconformal DeWitt super-Riemann surface with transition functions which do not include components that are odd functions of an even variable if and only if a certain cohomology vanishes, namely the first \v Cech cohomology of $M_B$ with coefficients in the space of holomorphic vector fields over $M_B$ tensor the reciprocal of a line bundle over $M_B$, denoted $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B)$.
+In other words, an N=2 superconformal DeWitt super-Riemann surface is, in general, N=2 superconformally equivalent to a supermanifold as defined in the ringed-space approach if and only if $\check{H}^1(M_B, \mathcal{L}^{-1} \otimes TM_B) = 0$.